28left/descriptive_set_theory/_build/site/public/structureBorel-bc01b31d54b0ca1d4e455a71ddd9dd16.md

 This follows easily by induction on $n$, since open and closed sets are closed under continuous preimages.

-However, we can also argue via definability, since by {prf:ref}`prop-product-continuous` in the Section  @Polish one can represent a continuous function through a monotone mapping ${}\psi$ from finite strings to finite strings.
+However, we can also argue via definability, since by {prf:ref}`prop-product-continuous`of  @Polish one can represent a continuous function through a monotone mapping ${}\psi$ from finite strings to finite strings.
 We have
 $$
     f^{-1}(A) = \{ \alpha \colon A(f(\alpha)) \}.
 $$